BossKenshin/todoApp/README.md

 #Todo Today App

-A Web Application that is a todo-lit app within the day.
+A Web Application that is a todo-list app within the day.